cfpb/django-flags/docs/settings.md

 }
 ```

+A condition's value can be None, or not given in the condition dictionary, and the condition will not never be met.

 Previously flag definitions in `FLAGS` supported a single dictionary (rather than a list) with the condition name as the key and expected value as value.
 This method of specifying flags is deprecated and will be removed in Django-Flags 5.0.